-- Retrospective natural history study data in approximately 100 ERT-treated Pompe patients.
+- Retrospective natural history study data in approximately 100 enzyme replacement therapy treated Pompe patients

-- Additional supportive studies, including an open-label study in pediatric patients.
+- Additional supportive studies, including an open-label study in 12- to <18-year-old patients

 Conference Call and Webcast

-A live audio webcast can also be accessed via the Investors section of the Amicus Therapeutics corporate website at http://ir.amicusrx.com/, and will be archived for 30 days.
+A live audio webcast and related presentation materials can also be accessed via the Investors section of the Amicus Therapeutics corporate website at ir.amicusrx.com.
 Web participants are encouraged to register on the website 15 minutes prior to the start of the call.
 A replay of the call will be available for seven days beginning at 11:30 a.m.
-ET on May 8, 2019.
-Access numbers for this replay are 855-859-2056 (U.S./Canada) and 404-537-3406 (international); conference ID: 8358807.
+ET on May 7, 2020.
+Access numbers for this replay are 855-859-2056 (U.S./Canada) and 404-537-3406 (international); conference ID: 1287896.

 Galafold® (migalastat) 123 mg capsules is an oral pharmacological chaperone of alpha-Galactosidase A (alpha-Gal A) for the treatment of Fabry disease in adults who have amenable GLA variants.
 In these patients, Galafold works by stabilizing the body’s own dysfunctional enzyme so that it can clear the accumulation of disease substrate.
 Globally, Amicus Therapeutics estimates that approximately 35 to 50 percent of Fabry patients may have amenable GLA variants, though amenability rates within this range vary by geography.
-Galafold is approved in Australia, Canada, European Union, Israel, Japan, South Korea, Switzerland and the U.S.
+Galafold is approved in over 40 countries around the world, including the U.S., EU, Japan and others.

 U. S. INDICATIONS AND USAGE